Table of Contents

 We have already discussed what metal-edge skis are and how they are used in groomed as well as ungroomed terrain.
 Now the question is: how can you find the best metal-edge skis for the steep slopes?
-Skiing may be an old sport, but with the modern metal-edge touring skis you can feel true freedom while gliding down steep slopes.
-The latest backcountry skis you find these days are mostly metal-edged – this gives them the versatility and durability that you need on your icy adventures.
+Skiing may be an old sport, but with the modern touring skis you can feel true freedom while gliding down steep slopes.
+The latest backcountry cross country skis you find these days are mostly metal-edged – this gives them the versatility and durability that you need on your icy adventures.

 How to Choose?

 Metal-edge touring skis are generally wider, shorter, and stronger than the classic Nordic skis.
 Their metal-edge gives them an edge (literally!) as it helps them to easily navigate through uncharted territories.